 Of course, there are a few things that don’t apply here, but as a rule; our pets deserve good quality food.
 It makes sense when we have exceptional quality meals ourselves.
 It doesn’t need to be expensive either.
 A juicy chicken breast will benefit your dog or cat and help incorporate animal protein into their diet.
 Owners who prepare their pet’s meals everyday comment on the reduced amount of gassiness and lethargy brought on by commercial pet food.
 The trick to homemade meals is the balance.
 Our pets need a nutritious and balanced diet to maintain optimum health.

 - Boost the immune system;

 - Repel and eliminate insects, parasites, associated symptoms and conditions;

-- Treat and remedy many health conditions – ailments, chronic conditions, viruses etc., help prevent degenerative effects of aging, help prevent cancer;
+- Treat and remedy many health conditions – ailments, chronic conditions, viruses etc., help prevent degenerative effects of ageing, help prevent cancer;

-Ensuring you meet your pets daily nutritional needs is vital to keep them healthy and as well as energised.
+Ensuring you meet your pets daily nutritional needs is vital to keep them healthy and as well as energized.
 Proteins, starches, fruits and vegetables don’t need to be served at every meal.
-As long as the proper amounts balance at the end of the week.
+As long as the proper amounts, balance at the end of the week.

 There are some things to bear in mind, especially now.
-Animals tend to suffer from similar problems as humans, such as IBS which can be extremely painful.
-If you want to give your pet a better diet.
+Animals tend to suffer from similar problems as humans, such as IBS which can be extremely painful if you want to give your pet a better diet.
 A meal that isn’t too flavoursome or full of spice.
 Certain spices and herbs could benefit your pet.
-It’s extremely important to know that there are also spices and herbs that can be bad for your pet.
+It’s imperative to know that some spices and herbs can be harmful to your pet.
 You’ll have to distinguish between what is safe and what is not by doing some research.
-Start off with this very informative article on Herbs and Spices for Dogs and Cats.
+Start with this very informative article on Herbs and Spices for Dogs and Cats.
 The Good and the Bad.